masmarmehdi/usof-backend/readme.md

 ## About the project

   This is a blog web API, which is related to question and answers.
-It contains only the rest-api for now (back-end), The front-end will be released soon!
+It contains only the rest-api for now (back-end), [The front-end part is here](https://github.com/masmarmehdi/usof-frontend)!

 ## Languages
 <ul>